ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 ___________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-322"></a>
 #### SKY_L2 - Formation of N-well and P-well
+- We have to form P-well and N-well once at a time.
+We have to protect one region while forming one of the region by photoresist.
+And then using mask 2 and UV light, we will do patterning of photoresist to form P-well.
 ___________________________________________________________________________________________________________________________________________________
 <a name="sub-subsection-323"></a>
 #### SKY_L3 - Formation of gate terminal